ansys/pyensight/doc/source/calc_functions.rst

         boundaries.

     * - proximity radius
-      - (greater than or equal to 0.0) Used to determine the proximity area around each base node or element P over which the vorticity gamma is calculated on the 2D part clip.
+      - Float value greater than or equal to 0.0 that is used to determine the proximity area around each base node or element P over which the vorticity gamma is calculated on the 2D part clip.
         The larger the proximity radius, the more